lactoneinfo/myaa/README.md

 python dev.py format         # Format code using black python dev.py check-format   # Check format without modifying python dev.py test           # Run pytest

+💡 Debug commands (e.g., `!dump`) are only available if you define `DEBUG_MODE=1` in your .env file.
+⚠️ This variable is not included in `.env.example` by design, to prevent accidental exposure of sensitive internal state.